From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 ✅ Learn to better manage your emotions so you can identify stress quickly.

-8. Ethics and confidentiality
+8. Ethics and privacy

 Managers need to understand their responsibilities under the law (such as Quebec’s Law 25), and be able to meet those responsibilities.